-I recently published a post about why I believe preschool is the best age to travel with kids after our year in India and four months traversing sub-Saharan Africa in a Land Rover with roof tents.
-But as our eldest has only just started school and we’re yet to experience travelling with older kids, I reached out to some of my favourite family travel bloggers who travel extensively across the globe to give us the lowdown on each age group for travelling with kids.
+I published a post about why I believe preschool is the best age to travel with kids after our year in India and four months traversing sub-Saharan Africa in a Land Rover with roof tents.
+But as our boys have only just started school, we’re yet to experience travelling with older kids.
+So I reached out to some of my favourite family travel bloggers who travel extensively across the globe to give us the lowdown on each age group for travelling with kids.

 BABY 0-2 years

 We love travelling in the 0-2 age bracket!
 Many first time parents are intimidated to travel with their baby but they really shouldn’t be as in my opinion the toddler years are harder!

 We love the fact that travelling at this age makes you travel slower, and you see and do things that you perhaps wouldn’t have done pre-kids.
 On the plus sized too – children under two can travel for free on airplanes!

 Under two your child is pretty portable which makes destination planning pretty easy!
 Yes you will have to take some paraphernalia but even then you don’t need to take as much as you think!

 Our favourite experience was travelling around Japan with our under two taking in the beautiful outdoor spaces, gardens, temples and even giving her her first taste of Disney.
 Also, at this age a good travel stroller is an essential and we recommend the Familidoo!

 by Jenny from TraveLynn Family

 The days of hunting down nappies in markets and ensuring we always have milk handy are thankfully behind us.
 There are still the occasional meltdowns and tantrums when they’re tired, but this age is so beautifully inquisitive about the smallest things and they don’t need expensive excursions to keep them entertained; just ensure you always have snacks handy.
 Schooling is not yet an issue which means that you can travel off season for the better deals, and they learn through everyday play; what better way to do this than through travel?